6 years experience in personal finance writing

 Common dog insurance claims

-Here are five of the most common conditions seen in pet insurance claims for dogs and cats, according to a study of member claims data from Nationwide:
+Below are five of the most common medical conditions seen in dogs, according to NAPHIA’s State of the Industry Report:

 Here’s some additional information for pet owners who want to find the best price for coverage that meets their dogs’ needs.